EstefanRK/Quantum-Computing/README.md

 ## Description

-This is a project about learning and exploring quantum programming
+This is a project about learning and exploring quantum programming.

 ## Table of Contents